jsilvestre/tasky/README.md

     npm run dev # start everything you need

 **DISCLAMER**
-Windows users, the build system assume that you can run the following UNIX commands:
+Dear Windows users, the build system assume that you can run the following UNIX commands:

 * cat
 * cp